What does “Licensed and Insured” mean for a land clearing company?

 Forestry Mulcher

 A Forestry Mulcher vs Bushhog on same thick overgrowth is no match!
 Below is a picture showing the results of processing the same 6 foot tall scrub oaks and typical Florida overgrowth.
-The property owner had hired a bushhog operator to clear the land first and was unhappy with the results (left side of picture) and then hired ShadowCat to finish the job and clean up the bushhog’s mess.
+The property owner had hired a bushhog operator to clear the land first and was unhappy with the results (left side of picture).
+He then hired ShadowCat to finish the job and clean up the bushhog’s mess.
 The right side of the below picture shows the results of a Forestry mulcher clearing same overgrowth.
 Bushhogs just cut and throw material that is larger than grass or small bushes.
 Bushhogs are fine for grass and small bushes but cannot handle thicker material as shown which would include sapling trees, palmettos, thick bushes, bamboo, etc

 Do I need a permit to clear my property?

 Any large trees will generally require permits to take down unless zoned agriculture.
 These should be removed by a licensed Tree Service company.
 ShadowCat can refer you to legitimate Tree Service companies once you are at the point of removing big trees.
+If you have the permit, or your location does not require a permit and the tree is in a safe location away from power lines and structures, ShadowCat can help you with their removal.

 Always verify any business you may use is listed as Active on sunbiz.org and holds a County business license otherwise they are not an official business in the State of Florida and are unlicensed, uninsured, and will just be more trouble than lower cost may provide.